e2nIEE/pandapower/doc/powerflow/run.rst

 DC Power flow
 =====================
 .. _ppDCPF:

-A DC power flow in pandapower is executed by the rundcpp function.
-Internally the pandapower power flow is executed with pypower (see :ref:`about pandapower <about>`).

 .. warning::
     To run an AC power flow with DC power flow initialization, use the AC power flow with init="dc".